jdmdigital/hat-tip/README.md

 </div>
 ```

-Then, use the following function to update the content of your notification and show it.
+Then, use the `hattip_fire()` function to update the content of your notification and show it.
+The function accepts two arguments: a string containing the message, and a string containing the class or classes you would like added to the notification wrapper.

+### Examples

+Here's a default example.
 ```js
 hattip_fire('Top of the morning to ya!');
 ```